Jontruiz1/CircleGuy2.0/README.md

 **WASD** - Move CircleGuy around

 **ARROW KEYS/NMPAD8, 4, 6, 2** - Shoot in all directions.
 Combine inputs to shoot diagonally.

+## Objectives
+Shoot the other enemy spheres around you as they hunt you down, collect as many points as you can, survive as many waves as you can and collect all the power-ups you see to improve your stats.